BraneShop/BraneShop.github.io/src/posts/2019-04-10-Deep-learning-in-the-browser-at-the-web-meetup.md

 title: Deep learning in the browser!
 author: Noon van der Silk
 code: https://github.com/silky/tfjs-fashion-mnist-classifier
+preview: Re-cap of Noons talk at <a href="https://www.meetup.com/the-web/events/260211393/">The Web Meetup</a> about how we can deploy deep learning models to the Browser via TensorFlow.js.
+image: /images/blog/wmu-1.jpg
 ---

 Last night I gave a talk at [The Web